Simon Fraser University

 Founded 1965 | Burnaby, BC

-In addition to the original Burnaby campus—known for its buildings, which were designed by Arthur Erickson, and stunning mountain views—Simon Fraser University has well-established campuses in Vancouver’s downtown core and in the suburb of Surrey.
+In addition to the original Burnaby campus—known for its stunning mountain views and Arthur Erickson–designed buildings—Simon Fraser University has well-established campuses in Vancouver’s downtown core and in the suburb of Surrey.
 All three campuses have created strong ties with their local communities.
 One example is UniverCity, a model sustainable community with a population of about 5,200 residents on Burnaby Mountain.

 Students have access to a new Student Union Building, and athletic teams benefit from a new $18-million outdoor sports stadium.
 SFU is the only Canadian school with sports teams competing in the National Collegiate Athletic Association (NCAA).
 A three-semester system provides flexibility, and the university has extensive co-op offerings; 8,500 students are placed with companies such as Tesla and Google.
-The university’s sponsored research income has grown by 86 per cent over the past 10 years, reaching more than $167 million in 2020.
-A new scholarship program launched last fall supports equity-deserving students.
+The university’s sponsored research income has grown by more than 80 per cent over the past 10 years, reaching almost $172 million in 2021.
+A new scholarship program supports equity-deserving students.

 “Inspiring students, talented faculty and world-class educational programs distinguish SFU as a leading community-engaged research university,” says president Joy Johnson.
 “Our priorities are to build on these strengths to enhance the student experience, advance reconciliation and promote equity, diversity and inclusion across SFU.”